Linn Lowes Flaunts Chiseled Muscles In Gray Sports Bra And Shorts For New Home Workout Videos

 Fitness model and trainer Linn Lowes powered through a full-body routine in the most recent video on her Instagram page.

-Dressed in a light gray sports bra with crisscrossed straps at the back and darker gray shorts, the blond bombshell started the workout with a series of banded “Superwomans.”
+Dressed in a light gray sports bra with crisscrossed straps at the back and darker gray shorts, the blond bombshell started the workout with a series of banded “Super Womans.”
 For this exercise, she lay down on her stomach and held her arms overhead with a short resistance band wrapped around her wrists.
-Then she arched her back and raised her torso while pushing her arms outward, stretching the band as she did so.
+Then, she arched her back and raised her torso while pushing her arms outward, stretching the band as she did so.
 She did all this while simultaneously lifting her legs.
-In her caption, she suggested doing four sets of 10 repetitions and said that the exercise is great for strengthening the lower back and lats.
+In her caption, she suggested doing four sets of 10 repetitions, adding that the exercise is great for strengthening the lower back and lats.

-In the next video, she performed a set of single lat pulldowns.
-For this exercise, she sat upright on a yoga mat, stretched her arms overhead and placed the band around them much like the previous video.
-Then she pulled one arm down, bending it at the elbow as she stretched the band.
+In the next video, Linn performed a set of single lat pulldowns.
+For this exercise, she sat upright on a yoga mat, stretched her arms overhead, and placed the band around them much like the previous clip.
+Then, she pulled one arm down, bending it at the elbow as she stretched the band.
 Her caption recommended three sets of 15 reps.

 In the third video, Linn introduced a much longer resistance band to the workout.
 She sat on the mat with her legs extended in front of her.
 She placed one end of it under the soles of her sneaker and pulled the other end toward her torso.

-She used both resistance bands in the next clip for a set of cross high rows.
+The model used both resistance bands in the next clip for a set of cross high rows.
 She positioned the bands around each foot and then pulled each one with the opposite arm.
-Although she used two bands in the video, in her caption, she told her followers that if they only had one, they could do a single-arm version of the exercise.
+Although she used two bands, she told her followers in the caption that if they only had one, they could do a single-arm version of the exercise.

-In the fifth and final video of the series, Linn ended the workout with a series of incline pushups against an ottoman.
+In the fifth and final clip, Linn ended the workout with a series of incline pushups against an ottoman.

 The post has been liked more than 40,000 times and more than 200 Instagram users have commented on it.
-In those comments, fans shared their appreciation for her workout demonstrations.
+In those comments, fans shared their appreciation for Linn’s workout demonstrations.

 “Your workouts are so good!
 Thank you for these, you’re my absolute favorite girl to repost,” one person wrote.